electrode-io/xarc-run/README.md

   },
   both: {
-    desc: "invoke tasks hello and jsFunc in serial order",
-    // only array at top level like this is default to serial, other times
-    // they are default to concurrent, or they can be marked explicitly
-    // with the serial and concurrent APIs (below).
+    desc: "invoke tasks hello and jsFunc in serial order", /* only array at top level like this is default to serial, other times they are default to concurrent, or they can be marked explicitly with the serial and concurrent APIs (below) */
     task: ["hello", "jsFunc"]
   },
   // invoke tasks hello and jsFunc concurrently as a simple concurrent array